Policy: Student Organization Alcohol

 January 30, 1998

-PLEASE NOTE THAT THIS IS AN OUT OF DATE POLICY THAT WE HAVE INCLUDED FOR HISTORICAL REFERENCE.
-INFORMATION ON THE CURRENT POLICY CAN BE FOUND IN THE "EDITOR'S NOTE" AND "OTHER VERSIONS" TEXT BOXES TO THE RIGHT.
+PLEASE NOTE THAT THIS IS AN OUT-OF-DATE POLICY THAT WE HAVE INCLUDED FOR HISTORICAL REFERENCE.
+INFORMATION ON THE CURRENT POLICY CAN BE FOUND IN THE "EDITOR'S NOTE" AND "OTHER VERSIONS" BELOW.

 - No University funds, including those raised by a student organization, may be used either directly or indirectly for the purchase of alcoholic beverages.